rufevean/the-rust-chronicles/content/posts/01-overview-and-getting-started.md

 draft: false
 ---

-## why rust?
+## Why Rust?

-You might be asking yourself , why should i learn rust ?
+You might be asking yourself, "Why should I learn Rust?"

-Now lets take two approaches on this question ,
+Now let's take two approaches to this question.

- if you are new to programming or someone who is eager to learn something new and exicting.
-Learning anything is only going to benefit you, whether is javascript,python, c or  **Rust** .Lets focus on **How**  more than **Why** because if you are stuck on *why should i* , you are never going to go forward .
-Programming is a vast field and am confident that you will enjoy it . **Welcome !**
+If you are new to programming or someone who is eager to learn something new and exciting, learning anything will benefit you, whether it's JavaScript, Python, C, or **Rust**.
+Let's focus on **how** more than **why**, because if you are stuck on "why should I," you will never move forward.
+Programming is a vast field, and I am confident that you will enjoy it. **Welcome!**

- Now lets take a technical approach on why we should learn rust , Lets take about its uses,its advantages and disadvanatages
+Now let's take a technical approach to why we should learn Rust.
+Let's talk about its uses, advantages, and disadvantages.

-- According to [rust-lang.org](https://www.rust-lang.org/), Rust is *A language empowering everyone to build reliable and efficient software.* To understand this well, lets talk about memory.Just like everything you are doing in your computer needs memory to work, Programming langauges also need memory to run.
-We will learn about various ways you can store data later through Data structures and Data types.Programming languages like c, c++ which are called low level languages use memory allocation functions like *malloc()* , *realloc()* and to free that memory, they use *free()*.
-High level programming languages like python, Java and Go uses **Garbage collector** where memory is managed by the programming laanguage itself.
+According to [rust-lang.org](https://www.rust-lang.org/), Rust is "A language empowering everyone to build reliable and efficient software."
+To understand this well, let's talk about memory.
+Just like everything you do on your computer requires memory to work, programming languages also need memory to run.
+We will learn about various ways you can store data later through data structures and data types.
+Programming languages like C and C++, which are called low-level languages, use memory allocation functions like *malloc()*, *realloc()*, and *free()* to manage memory.
+High-level programming languages like Python, Java, and Go use **garbage collectors** where memory is managed by the programming language itself.

-- Why do we need to manage memory?
+Why do we need to manage memory?
 Performance and security are the main reasons.
-Higher level languages are slower compared to low level languages becuase the garbage collector uses multiple algorithms to check if the memory is completely freed or not.
-In low level algorithms, we do it ourselves as i stated above using memory allocation functions , But this causes a problem called **Memory leak**
+Higher-level languages are slower compared to low-level languages because the garbage collector uses multiple algorithms to check if the memory is completely freed or not.
+In low-level languages, we handle it ourselves as I stated above using memory allocation functions.
+However, this causes a problem called **memory leak**.

-- Hackers love Memory leaks, its a good vulnerability to access the website's data and its a huge problem because humans make mistakes and sometime we forget to free the memory just like we forget to turn off the light before getting on bed.**Rust** kind of solves this issue by using the concept of Ownership ( more detailed on this later ).
-Because of Ownership principle,there is a good amount of performance gain because there is no garbage collector which slows it down and unlike 'c++' where you have might have forget it ,Rust free's the memeory itself once its out of scope.
+Hackers love memory leaks as they provide a vulnerability to access a website's data.
+It's a significant problem because humans make mistakes, and sometimes we forget to free memory, just like we forget to turn off the light before going to bed. **Rust** solves this issue by using the concept of Ownership (more detailed on this later).
+Because of the ownership principle, there is a significant performance gain because there is no garbage collector to slow it down.
+Unlike C++, where you might forget to free memory, Rust automatically frees the memory itself once it's out of scope.

-> fun fact : rust isnt a main stream language yet like python, c or java . so if you find anyone learning or using rust , appreciate them because there are doing it for there passion and love for rust
+> Fun fact: Rust isn't a mainstream language yet like Python, C, or Java.
+So, if you find anyone learning or using Rust, appreciate them because they are doing it out of passion and love for Rust.

-> fun fact No.2 : rust is elected as the most loved programming for 8 year straight as of 2023
+> Fun fact No. 2: Rust has been elected as the most loved programming language for eight years straight as of 2023.